-2.2 The University seeks to provide equality to all, irrespective of gender, including gender re-assignment; marital or civil partnership status; having or not having dependants; religious belief or political opinion; race (including colour, nationality, ethnic or national origins, including Irish Travellers); disability; sexual orientation and age.
+2.2 The University seeks to provide equality to all, irrespective of: gender, including gender re-assignment; marital or civil partnership status; having or not having dependants; religious belief or political opinion; race (including colour, nationality, ethnic or national origins, including Irish Travellers); disability; sexual orientation and age.

 2.3 This policy applies to:

-(i) all applicants for employment, employees and all those who work for the University (including members of Senate and its core committees) and relates to all decisions in respect of recruitment and selection, promotion, access to training and the provision of terms and conditions of employment; and
+- All applicants for employment, employees and all those who work for the University (including members of Senate and its core committees) and relates to all decisions in respect of recruitment and selection, promotion, access to training and the provision of terms and conditions of employment; and

-(ii) all student applicants and potential applicants and relates to all decisions in respect of the admission of students and the provision of all services to students including teaching and supervision, assessment, progression and award, and support services.
+- All student applicants and potential applicants and relates to all decisions in respect of the admission of students and the provision of all services to students including teaching and supervision, assessment, progression and award, and support services.

 2.4 The policy is reflective of the University’s commitment to develop fully and utilise the talents of all its staff and students.

-3. Commitment to Policy
+3. Commitment to policy

 3.1 The University is committed to:

-- actively promoting equality of opportunity and to respecting and celebrating the cultural diversity within the University;
+- Actively promoting equality of opportunity and to respecting and celebrating the cultural diversity within the University;

-- promoting a good and harmonious environment free from flags, emblems, posters, graffiti or other material or actions or language likely to be provocative, offensive or intimidatory;
+- Promoting a good and harmonious environment free from flags, emblems, posters, graffiti or other material or actions or language likely to be provocative, offensive or intimidatory;

-- fulfilling its legal obligations under the equality legislation and associated codes of practice; and
+- Fulfilling its legal obligations under the equality legislation and associated codes of practice; and

-- taking lawful affirmative and positive action, where appropriate.
+- Taking lawful affirmative and positive action, where appropriate.